janipalomaki/janipalomaki/README.md

-- 👋 Hi, I’m @janipalomaki
+- 👋 Hi, I’m Jani.
-My portfolio includes websites, apps, and e-commerce platforms.
+I'm creating digital platforms such as websites, e-commerce platforms, web apps and mobile apps.

 <!---
 janipalomaki/janipalomaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.